-Cleanliness and good taste should be the guide in regard to clothing and hairstyles.

-Appropriate dress for all students should be attire that is in keeping with the season, current style, and weather conditions.
+Cleanliness and good taste should be the guide to student dress and hairstyles.
+Appropriate dress for all students should be attire consistent with the season, current styles, and weather conditions.
 Clothing that detracts, or calls special attention to any individual, is not appropriate for school.
 Clothing shall be worn in the manner for which it was originally designed.
 No sandals on field trips please.